ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 ### About this task
 {: #wks_preannot_about}

 When a human annotator begins work on documents that were pre-annotated, it is likely that a number of mentions will already be marked by entity types based on the dictionary entries.
 The human annotator can change or remove the pre-annotated entity types and assign entity types to unannotated mentions.
-Pre-annotation by a dictionary does not annotate relations and coreferences.
+Pre-annotation by a dictionary does not annotate relations, coreferences.
 Relations and coreferences must be annotated by human annotators.

 **Note**: This task shows how to create a dictionary that is editable.
 If you want to upload and pre-annotate your documents with a read-only dictionary, click the **Menu** icon next to the **Create Dictionary** button.
 Select **Upload Dictionary**.